andrewguy/Training/workshops/Intro_to_Python/lessons/02_variables-and-data-types.md

 average_gene_length = 1078.2

 # average_gene_length = 9000!
-# Note that the above line is not run, even if it is valid code (except for the # symbol)
+# Note that the above line is ignored by the Python interpreter.

 print(average_gene_length)
 ```